aws/aws-mysql-odbc/docs/using-the-aws-driver/OktaAuthentication.md

 Federated Identity allows users to use the same set of credentials to access multiple services or resources across different organizations.
 This works by having Identity Providers (IdP) that manage and authenticate user credentials, and Service Providers (SP) that are services or resources that can be internal, external, and/or belonging to various organizations.
 Multiple SPs can establish trust relationships with a single IdP.

 When a user wants access to a resource, it authenticates with the IdP.
-From this an authentication token generated and is passed to the SP then grants access to said resource.
+From this an authentication token is generated and is passed to the SP then grants access to said resource.
 In the case of AD FS, the user signs into the AD FS sign in page.
 This generates a SAML Assertion which acts as a security token.
 The user then passes the SAML Assertion to the SP when requesting access to resources.
 The SP verifies the SAML Assertion and grants access to the user.

 ## How to use Okta Authentication?

 > [!NOTE]\
 > AWS IAM database authentication is needed to use Okta Authentication.
-This is because after the plugin
-> acquires SAML assertion from the identity provider, the SAML Assertion is then used to acquire an AWS authentication token.
-The
-> AWS authentication token is then subsequently used to access the database.
+This is because after the plugin acquires SAML assertion from the identity provider, the SAML Assertion is then used to acquire an AWS authentication token.
+The AWS authentication token is then subsequently used to access the database.

 1. Enable AWS IAM database authentication on an existing database or create a new database with AWS IAM database authentication on the AWS RDS Console:
     1. If needed, review the documentation about [modifying an existing database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.DBInstance.Modifying.html).